mongodb/docs/source/includes/steps-create-oidc-user.rst

       .. note::

-         Until you :ref:`apply your OIDC IdP to Atlas
+         Until you :ref:`apply your Workforce IdP to Atlas
          <apply-oidc-idp>`, this button says :icon-fa5:`plus`
          :guilabel:`Add New Database User`.